Recognition of same-sex unions in Israel: Public opinion

 An opinion poll conducted by Hiddush and published in June 2019 showed that 78% of Israelis supported same-sex marriage or partnerships.
 Asked, "In your opinion, should couples of the same sex be allowed to marry or register as partners in Israel?", 78% answered positively, whereas 22% objected to the idea.
 Broken down by level of religiosity, 93% of secular Jews and 54% of religious Jews expressed support.
 When asked, "Assuming that same-sex marriages or partnerships are instituted in Israel, do you think that such couples should enjoy all the rights of a married couple consisting of a man and a woman?", 73% were in support, 9% believed only some rights should be granted, while 19% were opposed to any rights.
 The poll had a margin of error of 4.5%.

+A Pew Research Center poll conducted between February and May 2023 showed that 36% of Israelis supported same-sex marriage, 56% were opposed and 8% did not know or had refused to answer.
+When divided by political affiliation, support was highest among those on the left of the political spectrum at 60%, followed by those at the center at 57% and those on the right at 21%.
+41% of Jewish respondents supported same-sex marriage, compared to 8% of Muslim respondents.
+Support was highest among secular Jews at around 75%, but decreased significantly to 29% support among Masorti Jews and 4% support among Haredi and Dati Jews.

+A May 2023 poll by Channel 13 found that 61% of Israelis supported equal rights for LGBT people.
+In addition, 52% of respondents supported same-sex marriage, while 36% were opposed.